21.2.2 The Export Graph Dialog Box

 || Since most applications (including MS Office applications) are incapable of displaying an EPS file, users may opt to generate a "preview" TIFF or WMF image when exporting to EPS.

 - EPS files offer three Adobe font types (1,3,42) and three methods of rendering the font: Use Substitution, Use Built-In Fonts and Use Outline Fonts.
-With Outline, the text is converted to graphics.
-Use of Built-in Fonts assumes that selected fonts are going to be available on the device that renders the EPS file.

 |Semi-transparent Regions (EPS)